Following up on our suggested 10 New Year’s Resolutions for Your Board, here are 5 (admittedly broad) resolutions for your organizations:

 - Our activities must also be consistent with 501(c)(3) and may be subject to certain restrictions (e.g., electioneering), limitations (e.g., lobbying, insider compensation), and consequences (e.g., unrelated business income taxes).

-- Our fiduciary duties as directors and officers are owed to the organization (and no individuals), but they may shift to account for creditors if we are in the zone of insolvency.
+- Our fiduciary duties as directors and officers are owed to the organization (and not to any individuals), but they may shift to account for creditors if we are in the zone of insolvency.

-- Our communications may expose us to various risks (copyright infringement, defamation, perjury [Form 990], internal conflicts, loss of support from certain donor groups).
+- Our communications, including our website, social media, and government filings, may expose us to various risks (copyright infringement, defamation, perjury, internal conflicts, loss of support from certain donor groups).

 - Our collaborations need to be carefully constructed and evidenced to avoid liability for the actions of our co-collaborators.